openharmony/docs/en/device-dev/porting/standard-system-porting-guide.md

 version：version.Required

-type：Configured at the system level, containing (small, standard ...).Required
+type：Configured at the system level,  select from (mini, small, standard).Required

-target_cpu ：The CPU type of the device (depending on the actual situation, the target_cpu here may also be arm64, riscv, x86, etc. ）.Required
+target_cpu ：The CPU type of the device (depending on the actual situation, the target_cpu here may also be arm64, riscv, x86, etc..).Required

 ohos_version：Operating system version.Optional